pedronauck/reworm/README.md

 ## 🧐 &nbsp; Why?

 Forget about actions, connections, reducers and a lot of boilerplate to create and manage states.
-With reworm you can create and manage state simple as the image above.
+With reworm you can create and manage state as simple as on the image above.

 ## 💻 &nbsp; Install and Usage